All Products

 Dataphin:Create a General Logical Dimension Table

-A general logical dimension table is used to describe an entity object and includes various descriptions of the entity object.
+A general logical dimension table describes an entity object and includes various attributes of that entity.
 For example, a member general logical dimension table includes data such as member name, member ID, and member email.
 This topic describes how to create and configure a general logical dimension table.

 Limits

-• If you have not purchased the Data Standard module, setting the Data Standard field in the table is not supported.
+• If you have not purchased the Data Standard module, you cannot set the Data Standard field in the table.

-• If you have not purchased the Asset Security module, setting the Data Grading and Data Classification fields in the table is not supported.
+• If you have not purchased the Asset Security module, you cannot set the Data Grading and Data Classification fields in the table.

-• If you have not purchased the Asset Quality module, implementing Unique and Not Null validation for primary key fields is not supported.
+• If you have not purchased the Asset Quality module, you cannot implement Unique and Not Null validation for primary key fields.

 Prerequisites

-The creation of a business entity is completed.
-For more information, see create and manage business entities.
+You have created business entities.
+For more information, see Create and manage business entities.

 Procedure